yepher/vevor_tv_lift_control/Readme.md

 # Vevor Lift Control

+**Progress**

+- [x] Understand Wireless Remote Communications
+- [x] Understand Wired Remote Communications
+- [ ] Design alternate solution to control lift from
+- [ ] Integrate with Home Assitant and control from HA
+- [ ] Automate raise/lower of TV based on TV state

 I got a Vevor TV lift which is working great.
 But I have a tendency to turn off the TV and not lower it back down.
 I really want to have it automatically retract if the TV has been off for more than 10 minutes.

 I asked Vevor if there were a way to integrate this with one of the home automation solutions (like Home Assistant).
 They responded with: